reema0814/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

 ### Task 1: Create a Dataflow (Gen2) to ingest data

-In this task, create a Dataflow (Gen2) to efficiently ingest and transform data from various sources for analysis and processing.
+In this task, you will create a Dataflow (Gen2) to efficiently ingest and transform data from multiple sources for analysis.
+This process streamlines data preparation, enabling you to prepare the data for further processing and insights.

 1. On **fabric-<inject key="DeploymentID" enableCopy="false"/>** home page, select **New Dataflow Gen2**.
 After a few moments, the Power Query editor for your new dataflow will open, as illustrated below.